 The Highland Street Foundation created Free Fun Fridays in an attempt to increase access to enrichment opportunities for children throughout the summer.
 Each year, from June through August, multiple sites are opened free of charge.

-Most libraries have a partnership with area museums, providing a limited number of free or discounted passes that can be borrowed by library patrons.
+Most Boston area libraries have partnerships with area museums, providing a limited number of free or discounted passes that can be borrowed by library patrons.
 Any library member can reserve a pass to one of the participating museums.
 Contact your local library for details!